A comprehensive guide to Trusts in the UK

 The beneficiary: this is the person(s) who stands to benefit from the trust.
 They are the reason the trust was set up in the first place, and when the conditions of the trust deed have been met, they will be able to take advantage of the trust.
 It’s also worth noting that the beneficiary cannot change or manipulate the details of the trust deed, and it’s up to the trustee to make decisions in line with the terms set out in the trust deed.

-Usually, the settlor, trustee and beneficiary are 3 separate people or companies.
-They don’t have to be, though: A settlor or trustee can actually be the beneficiary of a trust, although it’s not very common.
+Usually, the settlor, trustee, and beneficiary are three separate people or entities.
+However, they don’t have to be: a settlor or trustee can actually be the beneficiary of a trust, although it’s not very common.

 Transferring the assets

 Let’s talk about the assets themselves.
 The first step is to decide the type of asset you’ll be transferring.
-Trusts can be made up of a broad range of assets, including but not limited to: cash, stocks, bonds, collectibles, classic cars, artwork and real estate.
+Trusts can be made up of a broad range of assets, including but not limited to cash, stocks, bonds, collectables, classic cars, artwork, and real estate.

-If you’d like, you can place the assets into the trust all at once, or if you’d rather add to the trust over a period of time, you can do that too – as and when it suits, just make the additions and deposits that you’d like to, and add them to the trust deed.
+If you’d like, you can place the assets into the trust all at once, or if you’d rather add to the trust over a period of time, you can do that too – as and when it suits you.
+Just make the additions and deposits that you’d like to and add them to the trust deed.

 If you need help transferring the assets, seek legal help to make sure all bases are covered.
 You’ll have added peace of mind that your trust has been created correctly, and it’s a great way to prevent expensive headaches further down the line.